fzi-forschungszentrum-informatik/robot_folders/readme.txt

 that many of the old aliases exist here, as well.
 To see a list of available aliases you can have a look at bin/fzirob_source.sh

+If you want to source additional files or want to run other various commands when sourcing an environment, you can add the necessary commands to the source_local.sh in that enviroment's folder.

+NOTE: Unlike the old bash-based robot folders, LC_ALL is not set to C per default anymore.
+If you want to keep this behaviour, use source_local.sh to set LC_ALL=C.

 By default make will be used to build your workspaces.
 You can change your default build system and other settings in .robot_folders/userconfig.py